Vinícius Boff

-Vinícius Gonçalves Boff (born 10 February 1999), known as Vinícius Boff, is a Brazilian footballer who plays as either an attacking midfielder or a forward for Cuiabá.
+Vinícius Gonçalves Boff (born 10 February 1999), known as Vinícius Boff, is a Brazilian footballer who plays as either an attacking midfielder or a forward for Arar.

 Club career

 Born in Rondonópolis, Mato Grosso, Vinícius Boff made his senior debut with hometown side União Rondonópolis in the 2017 Série D. In 2018, he moved on loan to Atlético Goianiense, but only featured for their under-23 squad.

 Back to União for the 2019 season, Vinícius Boff featured sparingly before moving abroad in July, with Portuguese side Alverca.
 The following January, after only playing for their B-team, he was loaned to Campeonato de Portugal club Fabril Barreiro.

 Back to Alverca and their B-team, Vinícius Boff returned to Fabril on loan on 28 January 2021.
 He subsequently returned to his home country and joined Academia-MT, helping in their promotion from the Campeonato Mato-Grossense Second Division and subsequently renewing his contract until the end of the 2022 Campeonato Mato-Grossense.

 On 9 April 2022, Vinícius Boff signed for Série A side Cuiabá, being initially assigned to the under-23 team.
 On 30 September, after being an important unit in the club's first ever Campeonato Brasileiro de Aspirantes title, he renewed his contract until 2024.

 Vinícius Boff made his debut in the top tier of Brazilian football on 27 October 2022, coming on as a late substitute for Marllon in a 1–0 home win over Avaí.
+After featuring more regularly during the 2023 Campeonato Mato-Grossense, he was loaned to Série C side Pouso Alegre on 28 April 2023.

+On 3 January 2024, Boff joined Saudi Second Division side Al-Sahel on loan.